Smallness of fundamental groups for arithmetic schemes: Application to representations of fundamental groups

 \section{Application to representations of fundamental groups}

-Throughout this section, let $\bk$ be an algebraically closed field.
-We always consider the general linear group $\GL_d(\bk)$ as a topological group with the discrete topology.
-First, we assume that its characteristic is $0$.
-As an application of the Hermite-Minkowski theorem, the following finiteness of Galois representations over $\bk$ is obtained (for the geometric version of this result, see \cite{M-T}, Th. $4$ $(\mathrm{i})$):
+As an application of the Hermite-Minkowski theorem and the finiteness of ray class groups, the following finiteness of Galois representations over an algebraically closed field $\bk$ is obtained (for the geometric version of this result, see \cite{M-T}, Th.\ $4$ $(\mathrm{i})$).
+Here, we always consider the general linear group $\GL_d(\bk)$ as a topological group with the discrete topology.